 Even though reflectivity studies have been conducted for decades, the market really has not responded as it has to other features such as insulation.
 In fact, ASTM just recently passed a standard for white coatings (D-G083) without a reflectivity component.
 (ASTM D-2824 for aluminum coatings requires a minimum reflectivity of 50 percent).
 But with EPA’s ENERGY STAR rating program and the Department of Energy’s Cool Communities initiative, there is a broad range of interest being developed to promote the lighter is a better concept.”
 I view the reflective and energy savings as things we have known about but never quantified,” said Eileen Dutton, CRRC committee member.
 “The strength in numbers plus the backing of the EPA and DOT is going to be an added benefit to the roof coatings industry.”

 More than Skin Deep

-Metal roofing is highly reflective as well, and that segment is getting on the band wagon.
-Bethlehem Steel has already produced a chart that shows the heat transmission of roofs made form its Zincalume is less that galvanized or terra cotta surfaces.
+Metal roofing is highly reflective as well, and that segment is getting on the bandwagon.
+Bethlehem Steel has already produced a chart that shows the heat transmission of roofs made form its Zincalume is less than galvanized or terra cotta surfaces.
 BIEC International, a licensing organization for Galvalume, met last month in San Antonio, Tex., and the reflectivity issues [sic] was on the agenda.

 Another wrinkle in this reflectivity issue is to whom does it appeal?
 Much of the interest appears to be in the commercial segment, although some observers think the residential market could be enormous.
 But where?
 There is the lingering perception that reflectivity is a regional solution mainly for the South and West.